CNN2SNN toolkit

 CNN2SNN Quantization Aware layers

-Several articles have reported4 that the quantization of a pre-trained float Keras model using 8-bit precision can be performed with a minimal loss of accuracy for simple models, but that for lower bitwidth or complex models a Quantization Aware Training of the quantized model may be required.
+Several articles have reported[4] that the quantization of a pre-trained float Keras model using 8-bit precision can be performed with a minimal loss of accuracy for simple models, but that for lower bitwidth or complex models a Quantization Aware Training of the quantized model may be required.

 The CNN2SNN toolkit therefore includes Quantization Aware versions of the base Keras layers.